Written by Gavin Pannu, MSTA, CFTe

 Volatility can be good, volatility can create investment opportunities.
 It can bring asset prices down to attractive levels for long term buyers.
 It allows intraday traders to book larger rewards from market movements compared to the risk.
 Traders can take less risk but with volatile moves can aim for a higher reward.

-Stay diversified, trade tariff concerns is unlikely to impact financial markets on a systematic level.
+Stay diversified, trade tariff concerns are unlikely to impact financial markets on a systematic level.
 There will be losers but also winners.
 By diversifying trades across different asset classes such as stocks, bonds, commodities and cash.
 This will overall limit the risk exposure to any trade tariff scenario.

 Stick to your plan, it is always best to have a plan before taking a position.
 This will minimise emotional decisions made on the basis of market news which may not be the correct decision.
 Have conditions under what circumstances a position will be entered or closed will minimise irrational behaviour.

-Cryptocurrencies have been considerably weak after the sixth largest global cryptocurrency exchange, Bithumb, had recently suffered a cyber-attack where $31.6 million were stolen from its exchange.
+Cryptocurrencies have been considered weak after the sixth largest global cryptocurrency exchange, Bithumb, had recently suffered a cyber-attack where $31.6 million were stolen from its exchange.
 It started with the South Korean authorities investigating into cryptocurrency exchanges to check for compliance with tax laws.
-In the US, there has been a crackdown from the SEC on manipulation of prices and fraud in ICOs.
+In the US, there has been a crackdown from the SEC on the manipulation of prices and fraud in ICOs.
 This was followed by a study from the University of Texas which had found that at least half of bitcoin’s returns last year may have been the result of manipulation.
 Mark Carney, Governor of the Bank of England, has recently claimed Bitcoin has been failing and is not being integrated as previously expected.
 This has become a concern for investors with the price of Bitcoin over a one month period losing more than 20% in value.

 As with any emerging asset class which becomes mainstream, there is a tendency for price to become volatile as buyers are willing to pay a higher price, or any price, to hold this asset.
 This is usually known as a stock market bubble, where market participants drive prices beyond its intrinsic value.
 Most recent volatility has however been calm, compared to price movement six months ago.
 While the average bitcoin daily volatility is now between 6-10%, six months ago this type of volatility was taking place in a matter of minutes.

-Due to the 2017 uprising in Cryptocurrencies -the first asset class where the retail investors and general public were the first participants involved- there has been a significant disinterest in cryptocurrencies by the general public, as very few made profit by closing positions before February market sell-off.
+Due to the 2017 uprising in Cryptocurrencies -the first asset class where the retail investors and the general public were the first participants involved- there has been a significant disinterest in cryptocurrencies by the general public, as very few made a profit by closing positions before February market sell-off.
 On the other hand, Bitcoin futures listed on Chicago Mercentile Exchange reported its largest volume trades in a single day, showing that more institutional investors are now participating.
 We are seeing a shift.
 Where once an average Joe was able to move this asset, now becoming adopted by investment institutions.

 The recent market downturn shows that the expectation of regulating this asset class is a concern for investors.
 Central Banks and Governments are investigating into this asset class to determine how best to regulate this market.
 Regulators have begun to investigate and crack down on illegal activities before determining the path of regulating this asset class.
 It is in Cryptocurrencies’ best interest for exchanges to become regulated, deter new ICO’s from committing fraud and minimise large traders working together, known as whales, from manipulating prices.
 Of all the fortune 500 companies have invested, a significant amount of research and development went into Cryptocurrencies.
 It is important to consider investing with good risk management and, as they say, not to bet your house on an investment.